kiboschool/course-data-structures-and-algorithms/src/lessons/week-03/efficiency.md

 In the `count_down()` example above, we reasoned that counting down from `n` to 0 requires `O(n)` function calls.
 Each one of these function calls requires adding a stack frame to the runtime stack, and each stack frame requires extra memory to store the local variables of the function.

 To calculate how much extra memory we'll need, we need to think about how many frames will be on the stack when the base case is reached.
 This is the point at which we have the most frames on the stack throughout the execution of the algorithm.
-In teh case of `count_down()`, we have `n + 1` frames on the stack, so the space complexity is `O(n)`.
+In the case of `count_down()`, we have `n + 1` frames on the stack, so the space complexity is `O(n)`.

 Contrast the recursive approach with an iterative `count_down()` function below: